 If you want to add a little extra sparkle to your Christmas decorations this year, try making one (or more!) of these fabric Christmas tree patterns.
-Most are free, some may cost a little bit, but all of them are terrific.
+Most are free, and some may cost a little bit, but all of them are terrific.

 How To Make A Fabric Christmas Tree

-There are many different styles of fabric Christmas trees and even more ways to create one of your own.
+There are many different styles of fabric for Christmas trees and even more ways to create one of your own.
 I gathered together several examples of patterns and divided them into groups.
 That way, you can see how similar or different all of these styles are from each other.